qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

 memberships.
 Multi-cluster admins should be able to understand the status of the cluster from this API, including the capacity, healthiness.

+#### Story 3: transparent to consumers

+Consumers can choose different cluster management tools and switch over among them.
+The tools are all using the same API to define clusters.

 ### Notes/Constraints/Caveats (Optional)

 <!--